This post may contain affiliate links. Please read our disclosure policy.

 - Stir wet ingredients into the dry ingredients until combined.
 Add the chocolate chips and mix well.

-- Serve in bowls with milk poured over the top.
+- Serve warm in bowls with milk poured over the top.
 We also like fresh berries on top.
 Enjoy!

 Freezer Meal Instructions: